24th September 2020

 • The Delivery Authority should be substantive and enduring, able to hold accountability for delivery across different governments and through to 2050.
 It must necessarily be an exemplar of the whole-systems approach recommended by CST in order to co-ordinate across the different departments charged with emissions responsibility in different sectors.

 • It would further provide the essential focus to allow the UK to capitalise on the commercial opportunities created by its leading zero emissions commitment.
-Regulation on electric cars has led to a wave of innovation and growth potential, and as similar regulation is applied to space-heating, industrial processes, construction practices and other modes of transport, the UK will be well positioned to develop world-leading businesses compatible with a zero-emissions future.
+Regulation on electric cars has led to a wave of innovation and growth potential, and as similar regulation is applied to space-heating, industrial processes, construction practices and other modes of transport, the UK will be well positioned to develop world-leading businesses compatible with a zero-emissions future. - Initiate a National Resilience Commission.

 • During Lockdown, the UK’s food supply chain performed well, but reconfiguring assets to produce ventilators took time, and it was difficult to manage the data flows required to allow private sector testing capacity to interface with the NHS.